List of the oldest Scout groups: Australia

 Scouting appears to have started as early as 1907 in Victoria in an informal way when a boy in Caulfield received from a friend, who had been a member of the experimental camp at Brownsea Island, some pamphlets which had been issued by Baden-Powell.
 The first Scout Group in Australia may have been founded in Northcote in Melbourne in early 1908, but the Victoria Scout Heritage Centre states that "It is very difficult to name the first Troop to start in Victoria".
 However, by the end of 1908, there were 11 Scout Troops in Victoria.

 In New South Wales, 1st Toongabbie Scout Group in the western suburbs of Sydney was founded in 1908 by a member of the Sydney University Scouts, Errol Galbraith Knox (later Brigadier Sir Errol Knox, MBE), and is still operating.
-Other Sydney groups founded in 1908 and still operating include 1st Hurstville, 1st Petersham, 1st Mosman, 1st Leichhardt and 1st Paddington (now 1st Woollahra-Paddington).
+Other Sydney groups founded in 1908 and still operating include 1st Hurstville, 1st Petersham, 1st Leichhardt and 1st Paddington (now 1st Woollahra-Paddington).

+1st Mosman 1908 is very likely the first scout group in New South Wales and Australia.
+It was founded by Charles Hope in early 1908 and the place where they met, The Barn is a heritage listed site.
+1st Mosman 1908 continues to be active today and has merged with several other local scout groups such as 4th Mosman and Port Jackson Scout Groups.